-This year, we again present Tier 6 recommendations, and do not present Tier 5 calculations of ABC and OFL given that the 2019 survey biomass estimates are essentially based on 8 fish caught off Davidson Bank in the Western Gulf of Alaska.
-This is the lowest number of fish caught and biomass estimated for the GOA survey time series.
+This year, we again present Tier 6 recommendations, and do not present Tier 5 calculations of ABC and OFL given that the 2021 survey biomass estimates are essentially based on 1,459 fish caught in one haul off Unalaska Island in the Western Gulf of Alaska.
+A total of 1,507 Atka mackerel were caught in the 2021 survey, with a single haul capturing 98% of the Atka mackerel catch.